bovi/susi/README.md

 ## VNC Access Example

-To access a VM via VNC, use the following command:
+To access a VM via VNC over the web, use the following command:

 ```sh
 $ susi vnc